hyl3rid/blog/data/blog/veggierice.md

 ### Instructions

-- Add washed rice, soy sauce and vegetable bouillon and mix well.
+- Add washed rice, 2 tbsp of soy sauce and vegetable bouillon and mix well.
 - Pour in water and let the mixture come to a boil.
 - Once it starts to boil, reduce the heat to low and cover the pot.
-- Let it cook for about 20 minutes or until the water evaporates.
+- Let it cook until the water evaporates.
 - Once the rice is cooked, turn off the heat and sit for about 5 minutes.
 - Fluff the rice to prevent it from sticking.
 - In a large pot, heat oil.